snowplow/snowplow-ecommerce-tracking-accelerator/content/tracking/tracking_6.md

 post = ""
 +++

-Transaction events are used to track the successful completion of a purchase/transaction on your ecommerce store.
+Transaction events are used to track the successful completion of a purchase/transaction on your e-commerce store.

 ---